Surfing-Chef/udemy-vue2/README.md

      output from the computed property (no parentheses) -->
     ```
   - `methods` execute on every DOM update, `computed` caches results and doesn't recalculate if unnecessary

+- Alternative to Computed Properties: Watching
+  - use `computed` as best practice - more optimized for VueJS
+  - `computed` won't work when asynchronous tasks are required to run, this is where watch is used
+  - define which existing property to watch, and execute a function when change occurs